 Ports:

 Ports are interfaces to the [External Circuit] which are available to the user and tool at the IBIS level.
-They are used to connect the [External Circuit] to die pads.
+They are used to connect the [External Circuit] to die nodes (including die pads and die bumps) and component pins.
 The Ports parameter is used to identify the ports of the [External Circuit] to the simulation tool.
 The port assignment is by position and the port names do not have to match exactly the names inside the external file.
 The list of port names may span several lines if the word Ports is used at the start of each line.

 The Ports parameter is used to identify the ports of the [External Circuit] to the simulation tool.
 The port assignment is by position and the port names do not have to match exactly the port names in the external file.
 The list of port names may span several lines if the word Ports is used at the start of each line.